Vidal Nuño: Baltimore Orioles

 On November 6, 2016, the Mariners traded Nuño to the Los Angeles Dodgers for catcher Carlos Ruiz.
 Nuño and the Dodgers avoided salary arbitration on January 10, 2017, by agreeing to a one-year, $1.125 million contract.
-On February 19, 2017, he was traded to the Baltimore Orioles for minor league pitcher Ryan Moseley.
-He elected free agency on October 1, 2017.
+On February 19, he was traded to the Baltimore Orioles in exchange for minor league pitcher Ryan Moseley.
+In 12 appearances for Baltimore, Nuño struggled to an 0-1 record and 10.43 ERA with 13 strikeouts across 14 2/3 innings pitched.
+On August 23, Nuño was removed from the 40-man roster and sent outright to the Triple-A Norfolk Tides.
+He elected free agency on October 1.

 Tampa Bay Rays

-On November 7, 2017, Nuno signed a minor league deal with the Tampa Bay Rays.
-He began the 2018 season with the Durham Bulls of the International League, and was promoted to the major leagues in May.
+On November 7, 2017, Nuno signed a minor league contract with the Tampa Bay Rays organization.
+He began the 2018 season with the Triple-A Durham Bulls of the International League, and was promoted to the major leagues in May.
 Nuno ended the season with an earned run average of 1.64 in 33 innings (17 appearances) out of the bullpen.
 He threw a slider 67.0% of the time, tops in MLB.
+Nuño was removed from the 40-man roster on November 2, and sent outright to Durham.
+He subsequently elected free agency the same day.

 Washington Nationals

 On January 17, 2019, Nuño signed a minor league contract with the Washington Nationals that included an invitation to spring training.
-He was released on May 27, 2019.
+In 18 appearances for the Triple-A Fresno Grizzlies, he logged a 1–1 record and 7.25 ERA with 25 strikeouts and two saves across 22 1/3 innings pitched.
+Nuño was released by the Nationals organization on May 27.

-Second stint with Rays
+Tampa Bay Rays (second stint)

 On June 3, 2019, the Rays signed Nuño to a minor league deal.
-He became a free agent following the 2019 season.
+In 27 games for the Triple–A Durham Bulls, he recorded a 7.58 ERA with 33 strikeouts across 29 2/3 innings of work.
+Nuño became a free agent following the season on November 4.